Adamm-ma/Jingbao.ma/README.md

 # My Heart Will Go On — TunePad Creative Coding Project

+This project focuses on music reconstruction and computational literacy—using code to represent musical phrases, timing, and emotional contours.

 This repository contains my creative coding recreation of “My Heart Will Go On” using TunePad.
 The goal of the project was to express musical structure through code — including melody, harmony, bass, and rhythmic texture — while understanding how emotion can be shaped through timing and pitch.